brootware/staging.github.io/_posts/2022-01-15-picomini22pwcrack5.md

 ```

-The python file is run and as expected, it returns incorrect.
+The python file is run and as expected, it returns incorrectly.

 ```bash